panta82/markdown-loader/README.md

 - Compile it into html
 - Optionally display straight in DOM

-There is also special handling for github link.
-You can just paste the URL to your repo, markdown loader will auto-resolve proper `githubusercontent.com` content link.
+There is special handling for github links.
+You can just paste the URL to your repo, markdown loader will auto-resolve proper `githubusercontent.com` to your `README.md` file.

 I intend to use this to "synchronize" markdown and html files in my git repositories without too much fuss.